i2p/i2p.www/i2p2www/spec/proposals/150-garlic-farm-protocol.rst

 Application Data Contents
 -------------------------

-The Application data will be in a JSON format for simplicity and extensibility.
+Application contents are UTF-8 encoded JSON, for simplicity and extensibility.
 The full specification is TBD.
 The goal is to provide enough data to write an algorithm to determine the "best" router to publish the Meta LS2, and for the publisher to have sufficient information